 I have practised yoga since 2002, prompted by a book I came across in the library.
 Curious and determined, I attended my first class - aged 15 - with two thoughts in mind: "This is going to be easy" and "I’m going to be ace".
 Luckily for me, neither were true.

-I completed my British Wheel of Yoga training under the guidance of Richard Adamo in 2015.
-Richard has been my teacher since 2006 when I began attending his Ashtanga Vinyasa classes as an undergraduate student in desperate need of escaping the library (there’s a theme here).
+I completed my training with the British Wheel of Yoga in 2015 under the guidance of Richard Adamo, who had been my teacher since 2006, when I began attending his classes as an undergraduate student in desperate need of escaping the library (there’s a theme here).

 Informed by a long-term Ashtanga practice that has radically changed shape over the years, my teaching incorporates a wide-range of movement practices and research.
 I believe we need a varied, balanced and unrestricted "movement diet" that combines strength and flexibility in a way that avoids repetitive strain, and ensures that our bodies are adequately prepared to do what we are asking of them.

 You can expect my classes to focus on mindful movement and general mobility, where I encourage a fun, thoughtful and non-competitive approach.
 My teaching aims to support the development of a sustainable, independent and personal yoga practice.